solidpixel/aniblock/tutorials/02_blockanimation/tutorial.md

        alt="Demonstration of Aniblock block move animations" />
 </p>

-The sample code for this animation is here:
+The sample code for this animation is:

 ```javascript
 // Size parameters